GR-11X-MRL-A1/observational-trust-protocol/README.md

 3. Optionally compute courtesy digests using `scripts/verify_hashes.py` and save them as a JSON sidecar next to the sealed artifact.

 See the documentation and schemas for details on the field meanings and how to use CSL‑Plus and CSP‑RK in future releases.
+---

+## Falcon Settlement Package

+This repository now also hosts a structured settlement proposal for the Falcon Press dispute, including:

+- **financials/** – PTSD-adjusted compensation model and revenue analysis supporting the $535k settlement figure.
+- **legal/** – Draft demand letter and OTP compliance references for formal correspondence.
+- **diagrams/** – Mermaid pie chart visualizing the proportional breakdown of settlement components.

+These materials are bundled for rapid deployment to a dedicated public repository when negotiations require formal disclosure.